Matthias84/cleanship/readme.md

 }
 ```

-You might want to fire up dedicated test suites using this line:
+You might want to restrict the tests to specific suites using this line:

 * `python3 manage.py test common/ --settings cleanship.settings.local`